logixism/bloxchat/README.md

 ## Platform Support

 The desktop client is currently Windows-focused (Win32 integration is used in the Rust layer).
+A contributor may, if they want to, introduce Linux/MacOS support with a PR.

 ## Project Layout